As the post COVID world unfolds in front of us, businesses and employees have to face certain challenges and adapt to evolve amidst these crises.

 - The employer and employee would need to get on board with the new Adhoc changes in terms of parameters used to evaluate the performance in this new ecosystem.

 Unprecedented measures adapted by the HR post COVID

-Varindra shares a list of measures undertaken by the HRs across the industries to sustain business continuity amidst COVID crisis.
+Varindra shares a list of key recruitment metrics and collaboration undertaken by the HRs across the industries to sustain business continuity amidst COVID crisis.